 MBBS, PGCertCU, MD, MPH, FCICM, FRACMA

 A/Prof Vineet Sarode is the Director of Cabrini's Intensive Care Unit (ICU) and Director of Medical Services (Patient Safety) at Cabrini Health.
-Vineet completed his intensive care medicine training with College of Intensive Care Medicine (CICM) at the Alfred Hospital in Melbourne.
-He has worked as a Specialist Intensive Care physician at Epworth Health, Peter MacCallum Cancer Centre and Eastern Health in Melbourne in the past.
-His interests include leadership and management in ICU, clinical governance and medical administration.
+Vineet completed his intensive care medicine training with the College of Intensive Care Medicine (CICM) at the Alfred Hospital in Melbourne.
+He previously worked as a Specialist Intensive Care Physician at Epworth Health, Peter MacCallum Cancer Centre and Eastern Health in Melbourne.
+His interests include leadership and management in ICU and medical services, clinical governance and medical administration.
 He completed MPH (Master of Public Health) in Health Management stream at Monash University and has also recently completed a medical administration training and obtained fellowship of Royal Australasian College of Medical Administrators.
 He currently holds an Adjunct Associate Professor appointment at the Department of Medicine at Monash University.

 A/Prof David Brewster is the Deputy Director of Intensive Care and the Clinical Dean for the Monash University Clinical School.
 David is currently a practicing specialist in both anaesthesia and intensive care medicine.
 He has a strong clinical interest in intensive care after cardiac surgery, advanced airway management in intensive care, and anaesthesia for both high-risk patients and the elderly.
 His current areas of research include team training, leadership and airway practices in intensive care medicine.
 He is currently teaching and researching airway management in critically ill patients.David has had significant experience in developing and implementing medical education in Australia and overseas.
 He has held a variety of undergraduate teaching roles for the medical school at Monash University since 2006.
 David is also completing a PhD at Monash University in the field of medical education.